rehierl/node-tree-outliner/3-basic-design/3-0-1-nxn-relation.md

 * `(p < c)`, if `(p parent-of c)`

-Note also, that all nodes are ordered according to the same order, regardless of what entities these nodes represent.
+Note also, that all nodes are ordered according to the same order, regardless of which entities these nodes represent.
 That is, the nodes of a tree are not split into one or more groups which are then ordered separately (e.g. the display of a file-system: folders, then files).